-Spokane is a great place to visit with lots of fun things to see and do.
-While Seattle to the west often gets more buzz, Spokane is Washington State’s second largest city and has year-round outdoor recreation options, unique shopping opportunities, interesting museums and a growing music and microbrew scene…all with a whole lot less rain than you’ll find in Seattle!
+Located in eastern Washington State, Spokane is a great place to visit with tons of activities.
+While Seattle to the west often gets more buzz, Spokane is Washington State’s second largest city and has year-round outdoor recreation options, unique shopping opportunities, interesting museums, and a growing music and microbrew scene—all with a whole lot less rain than you’ll find in Seattle.

 Address1702 S Grand Blvd, Spokane, WA 99203, USA